 Instructions

 - Slice the slider buns in half (keep them connected).
-Place cut side up on a baking sheet.
+Place cut side up in your prepared casserole dish.
 Lightly brush with extra melted butter.

-- Bake slider buns for about 5 minutes, until they are light golden brown.
-Let cool slightly before adding filling.
+- Bake bottom slider buns for 5 minutes, and light golden brown.
+Set aside.

 - In a heavy-bottom non-stick skillet, combine the ground beef with the onion and garlic.
 Brown the beef on medium-high heat by breaking it up and flipping as it browns.
 Once cooked, drain any excess grease and set aside.

-- Layer your ingredients over the bottom buns, starting with the ground beef, then tomatoes, then cheese, drizzle with taco sauce, and finally place the bun tops on last.
+- Layer your ingredients over the bottom buns, starting with cheese, ground beef, tomatoes, more cheese, a drizzle of taco sauce, and bun tops.

 - In a small bowl, combine your melted butter with the Worcestershire sauce and brush it over the bun tops.

-- Bake in your preheated oven uncovered for 15-20 minutes or until the tops are toasted and the sliders are heated throughout, and the cheese is melted.
-Once cooked, sprinkle with cilantro.
+- Bake in your preheated oven uncovered for 15-20 minutes or until the tops are toasted, cheese is melted and the sliders are heated throughout.

 Notes